 - lime juice, 2 limes

-- 1 tablespoon olive oil
+- 1 tablespoon extra-virgin olive oil

-- ¼ cup fresh cilantro, finely chopped
+- ¼ cup cilantro leaves, finely chopped

 - 1 Roma tomato, deseeded, and finely diced

-- 3 mangos, peeled and chopped
+- 3 medium mangos, peeled and chopped

-- kosher salt, to taste
+- kosher salt,

 - Add onion, jalapeño pepper, lime juice, lime zest, olive oil, salt, black pepper, and cilantro to a serving bowl, and stir to combine.